-Delicious wraps made with crispy breaded chicken cutlers, spicy tomato sauce, fresh tomatoes, and lettuce.
-Homemade fast food that the whole family will enjoy!
+Delicious wraps made with crispy breaded chicken cutlets, spicy tomato sauce, fresh tomatoes, and lettuce.
+These crispy chicken wraps are a delicious homemade fast food that the whole family will enjoy!

-These wraps are inspired by crispy chicken wraps that can be bought in McDonalds.
-They are the only thing I order from there in Austria.
+These wraps are inspired by crispy chicken wraps that can be bought in McDonald’s here in Austria.
 I don‘t normally eat there, but while driving for a good few hours on the highway, there’s unfortunately not much choice.
 These wraps consist of breaded chicken cutlets, spicy tomato sauce, a piece of lettuce wrapped in tortillas.
 They actually taste not that bad, but I think I don‘t have to tell you how much tastier (and healthier) are these, made from scratch at home.

 Other great ways to use up tortillas: